Third Party Travel Supplier Financial Default

 by Steve Dasseos on October 18, 2020

-Does travel insurance cover the cost of a cruise line or a travel supplier going out of business?
+Will travel insurance reimburse me for my prepaid, non-refundable trip costs if the cruise line or travel supplier goes out of business?

-If you were to ask this simple and straightforward question to nearly anyone who sells trip cancellation travel insurance, whether online or through a travel agency, you will get a definite “Yes” answer.
-You also might get an explanation of how long the policy has to be in force (typically 14 days after purchase).
+If you asked this simple question to nearly everyone who sells trip cancellation travel insurance, whether online or through a travel agency, you will get a definite “Yes” answer.

-How do I know you’ll likely get the wrong answer?
-Because I get the wrong answer myself on many seemingly simple questions.
-For 20 years I’ve called my competitors, emailed them and used their online chats as a secret shopper.
-I often get vague answers that tell me nothing no matter how simple and direct I am.
+How do I know you’ll likely receive the wrong answer?
+Because I often encounter the wrong answer myself on many seemingly simple questions.
+For 20 years, I’ve acted as a secret shopper by calling, emailing, or using online chats with my competitors.
+Despite being simple and direct, I often receive vague answers that provide me with no useful information.

-Back to Supplier Financial Default: You thought you were asking “Does travel insurance cover the cost of a cruise line or a travel supplier’s going out of business that I booked directly or even through through a travel agent?“.
+Back to Supplier Financial Default: You thought you were asking “Will travel insurance reimburse me for my prepaid, non-refundable trip costs if the cruise line or travel supplier goes out of business, whether I booked directly with them or through a travel agent?

 Answer #1, for most travel insurance plans, the answer is “No, you are not covered for Supplier Financial Default if you booked directly with the Travel Supplier.